salinianbzhgan/Ex.No.9/README.md

 # Ex.No.9 Exploration of Prompting Techniques for Video Generation

-# Date:
+# Date:17/03/2026
 # Reg.
-No.:
+No.:212223220091

 # Aim:
-To demonstrate the ability of text-to-Video generation tools to reproduce an existing Video by crafting precise prompts.
-The goal is to identify key elements within the Video and use these details to generate an Video as close as possible to the original.
+To demonstrate the ability of text-to-video generation tools to reproduce an existing video by crafting precise prompts.
+The goal is to identify key elements within the video and use these details to generate a video as close as possible to the original.
 ## Procedure:
 1. Analyze the Generated Video:
 ○	Examine the Video carefully, noting key elements such as: